The company’s business name is ADDvise Group AB (publ).

 § 8 Auditors

-One ordinary auditor and deputy shall be appointed to audit the company’s annual accounts and accounting documentation together with the administration by the board and managing director.
+One ordinary auditor shall be appointed to audit the company’s annual accounts and accounting documentation together with the administration by the board and managing director.

 § 9 Notices

 Notices convening general meetings shall be given by an advertisement in Post- och inrikes Tidningar [the Swedish Official Gazette] and by the notice being made available on the company’s website.
 At the time of the notice, information about the notice being given shall be announced in Svenska Dagbladet.
 In order to be allowed to participate at a general meeting, a shareholder shall register themselves and any assistants (no more than two) with the company no later than the day specified in the notice for the meeting, in which connection the number of assistants shall be stated.
 This day may not be a Sunday, another public holiday, a Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve and may not fall earlier than the fifth working day before the general meeting.